Homeschooled students in Idaho have some of the broadest access to public school courses, sports, and extracurricular activities in the country.

 State Data

 Idaho does not report homeschool participation for the state because it has no reporting requirement.
 Some information about Idaho’s homeschool participation is available through U.S. Census data.
 U.S. Census estimates indicate that around 8.0% of Idaho families homeschooled in the spring of 2020 and increased to 10.3% by the fall of 2020.
-Considering the 2022 and 2023 school years, the U.S. Census found an average of 6.3% of K-12 students in the state were homeschooled.
+This is close to the national average of 11.1% at that time.
+Based on U.S. Census data, our calculations indicate that about 7.72% of K-12 students in Idaho were homeschooled during the 2022-23 school year, and 8.66% during the 2023-24 school year.
+Due to survey changes, the data from 2020 reflects the percentage of households, while the data from following years reflects the percentage of students.

 Cross-Sector Comparison